-Here is a guide to how best to support your children while they are engaging in remote learning.
+Here is a guide to how best to support your children while they are learning from home.
 The purpose of this is to provide a guide for what home learning might look like and to inform you of what the school plans to do to support you.
+Obviously, this is an uncertain time and we will seek to adapt these plans as necessary and communicate the changes to you.

 Reading: Children should read for thirty minutes every day.
 This might involve reading on their own, reading with an adult, listening to stories or discussing what they have read.
 Children should read a range of fiction and non-fiction.
 Oxford Owl is a useful resource with e books for the colour band level children are reading at. https://www.oxfordowl.co.uk/for-home/